 About the trainer

-Sam Hope is an experienced trainer who has been working in EDI/Anti-oppressive practice for over a decade.
-Sam mainly works in third sector, education and offering CPD to therapists as well as being a visiting lecturer on a number of therapist training programmes in the UK.
 Sam’s background is as an accredited, person-centred therapist with specialisms in trauma, anti-oppressive practice and working with diversity.
 Sam previously worked in education settings and organisations supporting victims of domestic violence and sexual abuse, but now works as a therapist in private practice alongside their training work.
-The majority of Sam’s clients are members of the queer/LGBTQA+ community, with a particular focus of their work being multiply marginalised people, including trans, disabled and neurodivergent people.
+The majority of Sam’s clients are members of the queer/LGBTQIA+ community, with a particular focus of their work being multiply marginalised people, including trans, disabled and neurodivergent people.

-Sam’s book Person Centred Counselling for Trans and Gender Diverse People is available from Jessica Kingsley Publishers.
-Sam is trans, queer, ace and non-binary themself as well as autistic, ADHD, and mobility impaired.
+Sam’s book Person Centred Counselling for Trans and Gender Diverse People : A practical guide is available from Jessica Kingsley Publishers.
+Sam is trans, queer, bi, ace-spec and non-binary themself as well as audhd and physical disability.
 Sam has been actively involved in community organising and facilitation of supportive LGBTQA+ spaces as well as advocacy work and consultancy.

 Feedback from previous training by Sam: